taoteh1221/Open_Crypto_Tracker/README.txt

 Nearly Unlimited Assets Supported (whatever assets exist on supported exchanges).

-Ethereum ICO subtoken support (pre-exchange listing) has been built in, but values are static ICO values in ETH.
+Ethereum ICO subtoken support (pre-exchange listing) has been built in (values are static ICO values in ETH).